Who is this Program For?

 The Youth Justice Program provides treatment to youth and young adults through education, individual and group counselling.
 Young people may experience the following:

-- Learn to openly share their thoughts and feelings with others who share similar experiences in relation to substance abuse and other co-occurring issues.
+- Learn to openly share their thoughts and feelings with others who share similar experiences in relation to substance use and other co-occurring issues.

-- Understand the nature of substance abuse and dependency and provide support to youth so they may overcome fear and avoidance of emotional challenges.
+- Understand the nature of substance use and dependency and provide support to youth so they may overcome fear and avoidance of emotional challenges.

 - Understand the physical and emotional effects of mood altering substances.